gillesboisson/blender-probes-export/readme.md

 ##### Global environment

-Global environment is a global probe which render pano and pack irradiance and reflection data in separate files.
+Global environment is a global probe which render pano and pack irradiance and radiance data in separate files.

-It use the same irradiance and reflection algorithm as other probes but with global settings define in scene or global settings panel
+It use the same irradiance and radiance algorithm as other probes but with global settings define in scene or global settings panel

-TODO: create custom blender objet rather using reflectance probe It can be define through a blender reflection cubemap with Use as global probe environment option checked
+TODO: create custom blender objet rather using reflectance probe It can be define through a blender radiance cubemap with Use as global probe environment option checked

 #### Data structure